wragge/dfat-documents-web/_volumes/volume-5-1941-july-1942-june/477-mr-clement-attlee-u-k-secretary-of-state-for-dominion-affairs-to-mr-john-curtin-prime-minister.md

 _

-_ [FLINDERS UNIVERSITY LIBRARY: EVATT PAPERS, CABLES TO AND FROM DR_
+ _[FLINDERS UNIVERSITY LIBRARY: EVATT PAPERS, CABLES TO AND FROM DR EVATT, MARCH-MAY 1942]_